tii-racing/drone-racing-dataset/README.md

 ### 3) Download the datasets

-Download the dataset from the [release section](https://github.com/Drone-Racing/drone-racing-dataset/releases) and put the zip files in the directory `data`.

-    cd data
-    wget LINK_TO_RELEASE

-Unzip the downloaded files and then unzip the images and labels of each flight:

-    find . -type f -name '*.zip' -exec unzip {} \; #unzip autonomous and piloted find . -type f -name '*.zip' -exec unzip {} \; #unzip images and labels
+Follow the instructions in the [Data Usage](#data-usage) section, creating the `data` folder in the root of the repository.

 ### 4) Run one of the scripts